Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Dynamic Spatiotemporal Multivariate Modeling

+A remark on the evolution matrix is in order.
+Setting $G_{t}=\mathbb{I}_{p+n}$ specifies a random walk, $\Theta_{t}=\Theta_{t-1}+\Xi_{t}$, so that $\Theta_{t}$ retains full memory of its past.
+A white-noise evolution would require $G_{t}=0_{p+n}$, giving $\Theta_{t}=\Xi_{t}$.
+More generally, $G_{t}$ governs the temporal dynamics of the state and can encode stationary behavior, for instance $G_{t}=\rho_{t}\mathbb{I}_{p+n}$ with $|\rho_{t}|<1$, akin to an Ornstein-Uhlenbeck mechanism.
+We adopt the block-diagonal identity because it preserves both the conjugacy and the block structure on which the scalability of the forward filter rests (Section~\ref{sec:complexity}).

 In addition to temporal forecasting, we consider spatial interpolation.
 The target involves interpolating the latent spatial process for unobserved points.
 Here, we consider space as continuous and time as discrete.
 Thus, we are looking for spatial interpolation at each time point.
 To be precise, for $t\in\mathcal{T}$, we let $\Tilde{Y}_{t}$ denote the matrix of unknown values of the outcome on a set of $m$ unobserved spatial locations enumerated as $\mathcal{U}=\{u_{1},\dots,u_{m}\}$.
-We assume that $\Tilde{F}_{t}$ and $\Tilde{\Omega}_{t}$ are the realizations of the latent spatial process at unobserved locations.
+Here, $\Tilde{F}_{t}$ denotes the observation matrix associated with the unobserved locations $\mathcal{U}$, while $\Tilde{\Omega}_{t}$ collects the realizations of the latent spatial process at those locations.
 Thus, we seek the posterior predictive distribution defined as